Cisco Wireless 9178 Series Access Point

 Step 3: Fill the Gaps

 Any location showing fewer than four APs above -60 dBm needs additional coverage.
 This might mean adding APs in areas where Wi-Fi-only deployments would consider coverage ‘good enough’.
+Post-deployment verification surveys should include walkthrough paths covering all critical areas where location services are required.
+Documenting your survey paths and measurement points for future reference as these baseline measurements will be invaluable for troubleshooting later on.

 When deploying APs solely for connectivity and data, a general guideline is to install one AP for every 1,500 square feet, and there is no strict requirement to place APs along the perimeter.
 However, when designing for real-time location (RTLS), a similar AP density can be used, but it becomes important to position APs near the perimeter so that the entire floor plan lies within the ‘convex hull’ of the APs, ensuring better location accuracy across the entire coverage area.
-For advanced location services, the deployment density increases to approximately one AP per 1,000 square feet in the middle of the building, again with APs placed along or as close to the perimeter as possible, ensuring that any point on the floor has a strong connection to at least four APs for optimal location precision.

 An example of AP deployment in a 200ft by 200 ft area is shown deploying 25 APs at roughly 40 ft intervals to meet basic connectivity needs.
 Increasing perimeter coverage to ensure the entire space lies within the convex hull of access points raises the count to 36 APs for RTLS, and spacing APs at about 33 ft intervals further increases density to 49 APs for advanced location accuracy.